vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

     ^
 1 error generated.
 ```
 - If you see the `note` our overloaded copy constructor asking for l-value.
 What we are doing is providing r-value.
-As when we return object by value, temporary(anonymous) object will be created and supplied to our copy constructor which falls under r-value category as it is temporary object.
+As when we return an object by value, temporary(which falls under r-value category) object will be created and supplied to our copy constructor.
+And as we have already seen above l-value reference cannot bind to r-value object.
-- As we have discussed earlier we can only bind l-values to l-value referece.
+- Don't think about changing your copy constructor's argument as `const` l-value reference, I know we have studied that its exception & we can bind const l-value reference to r-value/temporary object.
+But in that case, you can not move/transfer resource as it is const.

 ### References
 - https://www.fluentcpp.com/2018/02/06/understanding-lvalues-rvalues-and-their-references/